oceenachi/Home-service-Application/README.md

 # simple-spring-boot-application

+# Home Service Application

-Sample of a simple spring boot application that performs basic CRUD operations and send email services.
+This is a sample of a simple spring boot application that performs basic CRUD operations and email services.
+With this application users can place requests/orders for different services and the application notifies those in charge.